firecampapp/firecamp-careers/fullstack-software-engg(nodejs).md

 ### Full-Stack Software Engineer (NodeJS)

-Firecamp is currently onboarding the CORE Backend engineers who will directly work with founders and helping them to build Firecamp for fellow Developer Community.
+Firecamp is currently on-boarding the CORE Backend engineers who will directly work with founders and helping them to build Firecamp for fellow Developer Community.

 #### About this role :
 API is magic for the 21st century and building APIs faster by following the engineering standards is a critical problem for developers.
-To solve it and create the fastest collaborative API platform, we need you f you feel the same the problem for fellow developers.
+To solve it and create the fastest collaborative API platform, we need you if you feel the same the problem for fellow developers.

 #### What you’ll do :